105 bedroom residential care home proposed for County Kildare

 According to the application: "The proposal is to be contemporary in form."
 File Pic.

-A residential care home with a total of 105 bedrooms has been proposed for an area in South Kildare.
+A 5,153.6 square metre residential care home with a total of 105 bedrooms has been proposed for an area in South Kildare.

 Planning permission documents show that the development, which was proposed by Coolmine Health Care, will consist of 105 bedroom residential care home, consisting of 2 storeys above a basement services level, at Dublin Road and N78, Gallowshill in Athy.